billw2/rpi-clone/README.md

 ```
 rpi-clone sees the mounted partition 5 and wants to clone it but finds
-there's not enough space on the destination drive and won't let me.
+there's not enough space on the destination disk and won't let me.
 A bigger disk is needed to clone all the way through partition 5.

-#### USB disk with mounted partition 5 clone to 16GB SD card try 2
+#### 9) USB disk with mounted partition 5 clone to 16GB SD card try 2
 I've got things I'm working on and don't want to unmount the partition
 to make the clone work, so I use the -m option to tell rpi-clone to
 only clone root and /boot and exclude any other directory mounts not given